Sports Teams Are Built On Decisions.

 Fragmentation Is Now The Default

 Most performance stacks weren’t designed as a system.
+They evolve tool by tool.

 • One platform for GPS.